367

 Abstract

 Large pre-trained models are commonly adapted to downstream tasks using parameter-efficient fine-tuning methods such as Low-Rank Adaptation (LoRA), which injects small trainable low-rank matrices instead of updating all weights.
 While LoRA dramatically reduces trainable parameters with little overhead, it can still underperform full fine-tuning in accuracy and often converges more slowly.
 We introduce LoFT, a novel low-rank adaptation method that behaves like full fine-tuning by aligning the optimizer's internal dynamics with those of updating all model weights.
 LoFT not only learns weight updates in a low-rank subspace (like LoRA) but also properly projects the optimizer's first and second moments (Adam's momentum and variance) into the same subspace, mirroring full-model updates.
-By aligning the low-rank update itself with the full update, LoFT eliminates the need for tuning extra hyperparameters, e.g., LoRA scaling factor α\alpha.
+By aligning the low-rank update itself with the full update, LoFT eliminates the need for tuning extra hyperparameters, e.g., the LoRA scaling factor α\alpha.
 Empirically, this approach substantially narrows the performance gap between adapter-based tuning and full fine-tuning and consistently outperforms standard LoRA-style methods, all without increasing inference cost.

 View on arXiv